onnx/onnx/docs/Operators.md

 <dt><tt>axes</tt> : list of ints</dt>
 <dd>A list of integers, along which to reduce.
 The default is to reduce over all the dimensions of the input tensor.
 Accepted range is [-r, r-1] where r = rank(data).</dd>
 <dt><tt>complement_axis</tt> : int (default is 0)</dt>
 <dd>Whether to reduce axes complementarily, default is False (reduce target axis).
-This attribute needs be used simultaneously with axis attribute.</dd>
+This attribute is used in conjunction with axis attribute.</dd>
 <dt><tt>keepdims</tt> : int (default is 1)</dt>
 <dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
 </dl>